 Whitecross St, London.
 Sat 18 Jul 2015

 Whitecross St still has traces of its past despite

-Whitecross St, just to the north of the Barbican Centre, was lined with
+Whitecross St, just to the north of the Barbican Centre, was lined

-of the old businesses being replaced by
+gentrification, with most of the old businesses being replaced by

 galleries, offices, clothes shops, estate agents, bars etc.

-A few of the old shop fronts are now fronts for rather different establishments.
+A few of the old shop fronts are now fronts for rather different

-in the area as well as newcomers, but it still
+older residents still in the area as well as newcomers, but it still

 Justice for Tyree